 Understanding the Frontal Lobe’s Function

-- Speech and language The left half of the frontal lobe helps form thoughts into complete sentences.
+- Speech and language.
+The left half of the frontal lobe, specifically Broca’s area, helps form thoughts into verbal language.
 Other parts of the frontal lobe also help with language skills.

 - Motor skills.
 The frontal lobe is home to the primary motor cortex, a region that controls muscle movement.
-It’s what allows you to walk, run, and do pretty much any physical activity you can think of.
+The motor cortex directs active movements that allow you to walk, run, pick up an object, and perform any other physical movement you can think of.

 - Executive functioning.
-The frontal lobe plays a critical role in a person’s ability to plan, make decisions, manage their needs, and juggle multiple tasks at once.
+The frontal lobe plays a critical role in a person’s ability to plan, make decisions, manage their needs, and multitask.
 It also plays a big role in attention and concentration.

-A frontal lobe stroke can affect any these abilities.
-It can be helpful to ask the neurologist about which hemisphere of the brain was affected by the frontal lobe stroke, as that can have implications for recovery.
+Due to its involvement in so many critical functions, frontal lobe stroke can result in many secondary effects.
+It is important to talk with your neurologist about which hemisphere of the brain was affected by the frontal lobe stroke, as that can have implications for recovery.